cristiangraz/kumi/README.md

 # Kumi
-Kumi is a very lightweight Go "framework" that packages [x/net/context](https://godoc.org/golang.org/x/net/context), middleware, and routing.
+Kumi is a lightweight Go "framework" that packages [x/net/context](https://godoc.org/golang.org/x/net/context), middleware, and routing.
 Rather than requiring a specific router, Kumi uses a router interface so you can choose the router that best suits your project.
 Kumi includes three routers by default: httprouter, httptreemux, and gorilla mux.